oahehc/chrome-extensions/README.md

 ### 7-1.
 [The Great Suspender](https://chrome.google.com/webstore/detail/the-great-suspender/klbibkeccnjlkjkiokjodocebajanakg)

+suspend the tabs in the background if it has not be used for a specific time

 ![](https://i.imgur.com/PJoJO2g.png)

-#### Features

-- suspend the tabs in the background if it has not be used for a specific time